ddrscott/config-nvim/README.md

 I use Solarize, iTerm and Input Font.
 If solarized color themes are not installed, yet NeoVim is going to look pretty gross.
 Feel free to install from the links provided or fork and make the appropriate adjustments.

+Make sure your terminal is set to use xterm-256, otherwise airline won't look right.

 Here's some links to get started: